jyjunmcl/MSPN_SDR/README.md

 python test_NYU.py
 python test_kittidc.py
 ```
-6. Pretrained models on conventional depth completion will be released soon.
+6. Trained models on conventional depth completion will be released soon.

 ### Acknowledgement
 Thanks for the authors of [CompletionFormer](https://github.com/youmi-zym/CompletionFormer), opening the source of their work.